ryukau/VSTPlugins/docs/manual/SyncSawSynth/SyncSawSynth_en.md

 The peak value of gain envelope is determined by the length of attack.
 When gain envelope attack is small, the peak may be a bit higher than usual.

 When turning `Dirty Filter` on, a glitch may pops at the timing of note on.

+Some parameter configuration leads to massive DC offset.
+To be stay safe, it's better to insert high-pass filter after SyncSawSynth.
+Monitoring output with oscilloscope is recommended.

 ## Terms
 An oscillator of SyncSawSynth internally have 2 separate oscillators.
 One is for generating waveform, and other is to trigger hardsync.
 In term of hardsync, waveform generator is called slave and oscillator used to trigger is called master.